 The Rig Veda tells the story of the Asura, Bali, who performs austerities to Brahmins (the Priest class).
 He gains unparalleled power which he uses to seize control over the whole universe.
 The Devas turn to Vishnu for help, who incarnates as Vamana, the dwarf.

-In the avatar of Parashuram, Vishnu appears as a vengeful Brahmin; who descends to vanquish the increasingly arrogant Kshatriya rulers (of the warrior caste) who do not respect the special social status given to Brahmins (of the priest class).
+In the avatar of Parashurama, Vishnu appears as a vengeful Brahmin who descends to vanquish the increasingly arrogant Kshatriya rulers (of the warrior caste) who do not respect the special social status given to Brahmins (of the priest class).

-Notably, Krishna, is a central character in the Mahabharat and the Bhagavad Gita and also appears in other ancient Hindu literature.
+Notably, Krishna is a central character in the Mahabharata and the Bhagavad Gita and also appears in other ancient Hindu literature.
 He is depicted with blue skin, wearing a crown of peacock feathers and a yellow loincloth.